mindok/CDArchiver/README.md

 1. Click scan & select CD root drive
 2. Enter details - Scanned Date will get updated when you save.
 ScannedBy & CdId are mandatory, CdId can't already exist in the database.
 3. Click Add To Db.

+NOTE: This is really sloppy code, no decent error handling, all logic crammed into Form1.cs etc etc. Use at your own risk :)